nikilopes/clockify/README.md

 - go to chrome://extensions/
 - enable developer mode
 - click on upload extension unpacked and upload the build of project
-- set the api kei, choose if you want to ancable the custom hours managemnt
+- set the api kei, choose if you want to enable the custom hours managemnt
 - choose your project, add the description and send